NHSDigital/FHIR-R4-UKCORE-STAGING-MAIN/guides/UK-Core-Implementation-Guide-STU3-Sequence/Home/ProfilesandExtensions/UKCore-Observation-Lab/Index.page.md

 </div>

 <br><br>
-Depending upon the countries or trusts workflow, an alternative is to have any separate laboratory observations referenced in a {{pagelink:Profile-Observation-Group-Lab}} before being referenced in the diagnostic report.
+Depending upon the countries or trusts workflow, an alternative is to have any separate laboratory observations referenced in a {{pagelink:UKCore-Observation-Group-Lab}} before being referenced in the diagnostic report.
 Although this creates extra resources it standardises the workflow.

 <div id="renderParent" title="Dervied Lab profile alternative structure">
 {{render:Derived-Profiles-Lab-Example-Extra-Group}}